infrablocks/terraform-aws-bastion/README.md

 The bastion consists of:
 * An autoscaling group and launch configuration for bastion instances configured with the supplied SSH key updating the supplied load balancers.
-* A security group allowing access to the bastion from the load balancers.
+* A security group allowing SSH access to the bastion from the load balancers.
-* A security group open to the bastion for use on protected instances.
+* A security group allowing SSH access from the bastion, for assigning to protected instances.

 ![Diagram of infrastructure managed by this module](https://raw.githubusercontent.com/infrablocks/terraform-aws-bastion/master/docs/architecture.png)